ankanbhunia/realistic-render-engine/README.md

 ### `render_func.create_render_json`

-This function is responsible for constructing a comprehensive JSON configuration dictionary.
+This function is responsible for constructing a JSON configuration dictionary.
 This dictionary serves as the primary input for the photorealistic rendering function, defining all necessary parameters for the scene, objects, and camera.

 **Function Signature:**
 ```python